diwako/diwako_cbrn/README.md

 ## Custom CBRN damage

-This script features custom CBRN damage values, it is actually just a flat number and when you go over this number, you die.
+This script features custom CBRN damage values, it is just a flat number and when you go over this number, you die.
 As CBRN damage takes quite some time to decrease hence why it is not simulated and CBRN damage stays until respawn.\
 If a unit reaches 50% of the maximum CBRN damage it will be informed that from now on the CBRN damage will go up passively even if full CBRN protection is present.
 The unit needs to decontaminate at a small decon shower.
 Walk up to the shower, activate it via ACE interactions and stand in it until you receive a new message!\
 Warning: Water is finite, make sure to turn off the shower again!